mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 ### Amazon Aurora

-It's afully managed servcie, is MySQL-compatible our of the box and privides for increated reliability and performance over standard MySQL deployments.
+It's a fully managed servcie, MySQL-compatible.

 It can deliver up to five times the performance of MySQL without requiring changes to most of your exsiting web apps.